Ingredients for American Baking in Paris

 Treacle, available in British stores and markets that carry British foods, is a close substitute, but is similar to blackstrap molasses and quite strong.
 In a pinch, cut it 50:50 with mild honey, unless you like the strong molasses taste.

 Since yeast is a living organism, the yeast in Europe behaves a bit different than American yeast, but I’ve had few problems.
-You can test yeast by adding a teaspoon to half a cup slightly-warm water; it should start bubbling within a few minutes if it’s still good.
-You can find a yeast substitution guide at the Red Star yeast website for swapping fresh yeast for dry yeast.
-Fast-acting yeast in France is available in the baking aisle of some supermarkets called levure rapide or “action express.”
+You can test yeast by adding a teaspoon to half a cup slightly warm water; it should start bubbling within a few minutes if it’s still good.
+Here is a yeast conversion table for converting various types of yeast in recipes.

 Finding chocolate chips is regular supermarkets is possible, but they’re sold in very small packets and quite expensive.
 They’re called pépites de chocolat.
 In Paris, G. Detou sells chips in bulk and in disks, and expat stores carry them, as well as Le Grand Epicerie.
 You can simply chop up a bar of chocolate, or buy Callebaut or another brand of pistoles (as shown in the photo) available at professional baking supply shops, such as G. Detou and Metro.